-This will look like the following: I will present a principle to the group and then you will mute yourselves and have a private conversation ("Couple Time" or "Couple Conversations") to apply this principle to your relationship.
+This will look like the following: I will present a principle to the group and then you will mute yourselves and have a private conversation ("Couple Conversation") to apply this principle to your relationship.
 I will give you specific questions to discuss to help guide your conversation.